Jon Wood

-Jonathan Wood (born October 25, 1981) is an American former professional stock car racing driver.
-He is the grandson of Glen Wood, one of the famous Wood Brothers who founded what has become the NASCAR Cup Series' longest continuously active team.
+Jonathan Wood (born October 25, 1981) is an American motorsport executive who serves as president of Wood Brothers Racing, the NASCAR Cup Series' longest continuously active team founded by a group of brothers that included his grandfather Glen Wood.

 Early career

 Wood was given his first go kart as a child by Dale Jarrett, the Wood Brothers' driver at the time.
 After racing go-karts, he moved up to stock cars, racing in the USAR Hooters Pro Cup Series and the NASCAR Winston West Series.
-Wood made his NASCAR debut in the 2001 Craftsman Truck Series at Martinsville Speedway, driving the #15 Ford F-150 for Billy Ballew Motorsports.
+Wood made his NASCAR debut in the 2001 Craftsman Truck Series at Martinsville Speedway, driving the No. 15 Ford F-150 for Billy Ballew Motorsports.
 He started and finished 31st after suffering rear end failures.
-The release of Chuck Hossfeld allowed Wood to drive Roush Racing's #50 Eldon Ford for the rest of the year.
-He claimed a pair of top five finishes (Kansas and Fontana) in his limited appearances.
-In 2002, Jon ran the entire schedule, earning ten top-10s with sponsorship from the United States Navy.
-That year, he made his Busch Series debut at IRP, subbing for Jeff Burton in the #9 Gain Ford Taurus.
-He started and finished 6th that day.
+The release of Chuck Hossfeld allowed Wood to drive Roush Racing's No. 50 Eldon Ford for the rest of the year.
+He claimed a pair of top-five finishes (Kansas and Fontana) in his limited appearances.
+In 2002, Wood ran the entire schedule, earning ten top-tens with sponsorship from the United States Navy.
+That year, he made his Busch Series debut at IRP, subbing for Jeff Burton in the No. 9 Gain Ford Taurus.
+He started and finished sixth that day.

-In 2003, Wood notched two poles, 10 top fives and 20 top ten finishes, including two wins on his way to a fifth-place standing in the Craftsman Truck Series points.
+In 2003, Wood notched two poles, ten top-fives and twenty top-ten finishes, including two wins on his way to a fifth place standing in the Craftsman Truck Series points.
 He ran most of the season with sponsored by Bob Graham.
-He ran his second Busch race that season at the Ford 300 in the #15 for ppc Racing.
+He ran his second Busch race that season at the Ford 300 in the No. 15 for ppc Racing.
 He finished 22nd.
 Unfortunately, the 2004 Craftsman Truck Series season was a struggle for Wood, who was forced to run unsponsored for virtually the entire season.